ibm-cloud-docs/citrix-netscaler-vpx/load-balancing-faqs.md

 ## Does NetScaler support IPv6?
 {: faq}

 Yes.
-Both IPv6 and IPv4 are supported on the {{site.data.keyword.BluSoftlayer_notm}} public network.
+Both IPv6 and IPv4 are supported on the IBM Cloud public network.

 ## Will the NetScaler load balance traffic on the private network?
 {: faq}

-Yes, the NetScaler is the only {{site.data.keyword.BluSoftlayer_notm}} load balancing product that extends into the private network.
+Yes, the NetScaler is the only IBM Cloud load balancing product that extends into the private network.

 ## Can the NetScaler be configured to report the client's source IP address instead of the source IP of the NetScaler appliance?
 {: faq}